Topic: Company Culture

 Updated on

-By directly tackling these new challenges and improving the employee experience across an organization, leaders can fine tune their efforts to create workplace cultures where employees want to stay and reduce employee turnover.
+In this article, we’ll discuss some of the key things employees really want from their organizations to survive and thrive.
+By directly meeting these needs and improving the employee experience across an organization, leaders can fine-tune their efforts to create workplace cultures where employees want to stay, and reduce employee turnover.

 What is the impact of high turnover on companies?